ARCHER2-HPC/archer2-website/_posts/2024-11-19-training-registration.md

 If you do not already have a SAFE account, you should [create one](../safe-for-users/#how-to-register-on-safe).

-The new application form will ask for your "Reason for applying", and your "Requested username" for use in the training project.
+The new application form will ask for your "Reason for applying" - explain briefly why you wish to attend.

+A machine account username will be auto-generated for you, for use in the training project.

 You will need to accept the Terms and Conditions of Access.